NoeFontana/cs336_language_model/docs/assignments/learnings_basics.md

 # Learnings

-My learnings from the assignment.
+My learnings and answers from the assignment.

 Note: Timings are done on a laptop.
 While the statistics are gathered over 5+ runs, this remains non-reliable due to hardware limitations.

-## High-level learnings
+## Personal Learnings

 ### Optimizing BPE